- Brand name

 Depending on the day of the week, this may be a yellow (active) tablet or a white placebo (inactive) tablet.

 Follow the direction of the arrows on the blister pack until all the tablets have been taken.

 A period should begin 2 to 3 days after starting to take the white inactive tablets (last row) and may not have finished before the next pack is started.

 When no hormonal contraception has been used in the past month:

-You must also use an additional barrier method of contraception (e.g. condom) for the first 14 days of tablet taking.
+You must also use an additional barrier method of contraception (e.g. condom or a cap or diaphragm with spermicide) for the first 14 days of tablet taking.

 Changing from another combined oral contraceptive:

 Start the day after taking the last active tablet in your previous Pill pack, taking a yellow tablet (active) from the red zone marked with that day of the week.

 Ask your doctor or pharmacist if you are not sure which were the active/ inactive tablets in your previous Pill pack.
 Your previous Pill pack may have had different colour tablets to those of this medicine.